latchbio/latch/docs/source/basics/parameter_types.md

 ### Unions

-Along with the previous basic types, `Union` and `Optional` give extra flexibility.
+Along with the previous basic types, `Union` and `Optional` types from Python's `typing` module give extra flexibility.

 Recall that `Optional[T] = Union[None, T]`.